 Get Action Alerts

-Get communication alerts including calls to action on legislation that could impact the University.
+Get communication alerts including calls to action on federal research funding and other legislation that could impact WashU.

 Resources & Training

-Access to tools to easily contact elected officials and receive training on how to effectively advocate for the University.
+Access to tools to easily email elected officials and receive training on how to effectively advocate for the university.

 Be “In the Know”